-While it can be difficult to know how much contact is too much contact, I typically reached out to the lapsed client with a telephone call or e-mail every couple of months.
+While it can be difficult to know how much contact is too much, I typically reached out to former clients with a telephone call or e-mail every couple of months.

 Such a conversation is often as good as a referral – the client knows and trusts you above anyone else they will speak to.

 The other way of keeping in touch is by continuing to refer other businesses and connections across to your former client.
 Nothing tells the lapsed client more that there’s genuinely no hard feelings between you than referring a potential client.